 The share of foreign real estate investment has continued to decline, falling to a meagre 1% in Q2 2020, from 6% in the previous quarter.

-According to the Land Code of 2001, private ownership of land properties is allowed for both locals and foreigners.
+Both locals and foreigners can own landed properties, according to the Land Code of 2001.
 The legislation was extended to Moscow in January 2006.

 The rental income of foreign legal entities without a permanent establishment in Russia is subject to withholding tax, levied on gross rentals at 20%.